Here’s my advice if you are thinking of becoming a graphic designer.

 There were two disasters in my two years working there, both very minor in the grand scheme of things.
 I was often praised for my work and my Creative Director in particular recognised my ability to learn quickly.
 I was also good with clients; polite, helpful but also professional and stern when they tried to take advantage.
 In just under a year of my being there, the lady above me left and I took over her duties.
 These included managing one of the biggest accounts we had day-to-day.
 It was all going great except that my pay didn’t reflect the additional responsibility I was taking on.
 The work was also boring, mostly artwork, very little room for creativity.
 When it came to my first annual review, I got the crushing news that the agency was struggling and pay cuts were on the horizon.
 I would be kept on the same wage (being the lowest paid of all anyway).
 I was so disappointed.
 I had worked so hard all year to learn, improve and take on more responsibility, I knew it was time to move on.

 It’s important to learn quickly and write things down.
 Listen to the senior designers, watch them and take note of how they work.
 You can learn a lot from them.
 Also, it’s important to know when it’s time to move on and find a new challenge, don’t stay at your first job for too long and if you feel like your achievements and skills aren’t being recognised or rewarded speak up.

 I hope you found this post useful.
 This is advice based on my own experience of becoming a graphic designer and may not be the right approach for everyone.
-I am always happy to help out students so if you have any questions about being a graphic designer, feel free to drop me a message.
-Contact email is in the footer below.
+I am always happy to help out students so if you have any questions about being a graphic designer, feel free to drop me a email.